 The Sage Bird Ciderworks Story

 We first made mead in 2014 in our tiny apartment on Gay Street in Harrisonburg, VA.
-We were dirt poor; we had just gotten married, I had just started working as a graphic designer downtown, and Amb was getting her masters degree in teaching.
+We didn't have much; we had just gotten married, I had just started working as a graphic designer downtown, and Amb was getting her masters degree in teaching.
 We had (and still very much have) a strong DIY attitude and figured we would try and save a little money and make our own alcohol at home.
 We researched the process on the internet, spent what little extra money we had on honey, oranges, and cinnamon sticks from Sharp Shopper, and set about making a gallon of mead in a cleaned-out plastic milk jug.
 We stashed the brew away in our cabinet for a few months, anxiously checking on the progress every week or so.
 Finally, the mead was ready to drink.
-We poured ourselves some small glasses and took a sip.
+We poured ourselves some a glass and took a sip.

 It was terrible!

 We were disappointed with the results, but we had been bitten by the fermentation bug.
 I got got some beer extract brewing kits for Christmas and Amb started to explore the world of wine.
 We continued to experiment and started making cider with store-bought apple juice, eventually buying 5-10 gallons at a time from a local orchard.
 Every batch was better than the last one; we kept meticulous notes, poured hours into research, and learned through trial and error.
 The obsession was setting in.